 Individual Lightning Lanes also use a date-based pricing structure, so the cost of each ride could increase during the busy season.

 Does Genie+ and Lightning Lane Work with MagicBands?

 Yes.
-Both Genie+ and Lightning Lane work with the current MagicBand system, and also the new MagicBand+ coming in 2022.
+Both Genie+ and Lightning Lane work with the current MagicBand system, and also the new MagicBand+ which came out in 2022.
 The MagicBands hold your ride reservations and let you “tap in” to the ride queue once you arrive.